prabeesh/prabeesh.github.io/content/blog/running-mesos-0130-on-ubuntu-1204.md

 ```
 You need to have Java installed, or the JAVA_HOME environment variable pointing to a Java installation.

-You can download the Mesos distribution from [here](http://www.apache.org/dyn/closer.cgi/mesos/0.13.0/).
+You can download the Mesos distribution from [official website](http://www.apache.org/dyn/closer.cgi/mesos/0.13.0/).
 After that untar the downloaded file
 ```
 $ tar xvf mesos-0.13.0.tar.gz
 ```